 I’ve been talking about this to many friends and have actually convinced some colleagues of my husband to try it out.
 My household cleaning arsenal is basically composed of baking soda, vinegar, water and sometimes lemon.
 It’s so much simpler, so much better for the environment and more importantly it’s good for us, for DiploDog and for our future children.
 It is SO much cheaper as well.
 Win-win for everyone don’t you think?

 First let me tell you why I decided to go non-toxic and natural for our home.
 TD’s brother (let’s call him DiploBro) had a cat.
 The cat died because of liver failure.
 Guess why?
 DiploBro’s wife is also super OC and like me she hates bad smells and germs.
 She sprays everything with Lysol.
-According to the vet this was what caused the liver failure.
+According to the vet this was what caused kidney failure.
 Pets are so much smaller than us and the effect of the chemicals that we use in our home is magnified on their little bodies.

 - When you spray Lysol around your home, it doesn’t disappear into thin air.
 It falls on surfaces